droglenc/NCNRS349/modules/CEX/Mortality1_CEX1.md

 ---

 ## Hypothetical Class Data
-The hypothetical "Real Data" discussed in class showed catches for age-0 to age-5 fish of 77, 111, 126, 104, 81, and 64.
+The hypothetical "Real Data" discussed in class lecture showed catches for age-0 to age-5 fish of 77, 111, 126, 104, 81, and 64.
 Enter these data into a data frame and compute the instantaneous and annual mortality rates.

 &nbsp;